 You may be particularly upset with the provider and feel you’re justified in cancelling.
 But you should never end service before the contract expiry date, unless the provider has agreed to let you go without penalty.

 It isn't unknown for providers to waive a cancellation fee for unhappy customers.
 However, you’ll have to make a formal complaint.
 If you jump straight into cancelling, you’re going to be faced with a bill for the remaining months.
-Be aware, you might have to play the long game!

 How to complain about broadband

-Once you’ve got a deadlock letter, or if the provider hasn’t contacted you for eight weeks, you have a right to take the complaint to an Alternative Dispute Resolution (ADR) scheme.
-All providers will use either CISAS or Ombudsman Service: Communications; check Ofcom’s list of ADR schemes to see which you need.
+This back and forth can continue until you receive (or request) a ‘deadlock letter’.
+This shows both sides have been unable to agree.
+Once you’ve got this, or if the provider hasn’t contacted you for eight weeks, you can take your complaint to an Alternative Dispute Resolution (ADR) scheme.
+All providers will use either CISAS or Ombudsman Service: Communications.
+Check Ofcom’s list of ADR schemes to see which you need.

-Cancelling broadband if your provider raises its prices
+If your provider raises its prices

 Unfortunately, it's very likely the majority of broadband customers will be hit by mid-contract price hikes every Spring.
 As long as the internet service provider (ISP) has notified you of this price jump (the standard period is 30 days), you won't be able to cancel for free.

-Currently, Sky Broadband is the only major broadband provider that allows customers to leave a contract penalty free within 30 days of being notified of a price rise by letter or email.
+Inflation-linked price rises can be written into the terms and conditions.
+This wipes your right to cancel.
+Sky Broadband is the only major broadband provider that allows customers to leave a contract penalty free within 30 days of being notified of a price rise by letter or email.

 However, each provider has its own approach to this situation.
-Some, will still charge.
+Some will still charge.

 You'll also still have to pay if they can only provide a slower service.
 You’ll either have to accept the slower speeds or cancel and pay any necessary fees for doing so.